Getting lost in space with the complex Dr. Smith

 On October 16, 1997 (or September 15, 1965 in our reality), the Robinson family took off in the Jupiter 2 on an exploratory mission to a planet orbiting Alpha Centauri—a world that could possibly support human life and relieve Earth’s desperate overpopulation problem.
 They were selected for the mission out of two million volunteers.
 Joining them was Major Don West to pilot their vessel.

 Unbeknownst to them, Dr. Zachary Smith boarded the ship in order to reprogram their robot to sabotage the control systems.
-When he failed to exit the ship before it took off, Dr. Smith became “The Reluctant Stowaway,” as the first episode of Lost in Space was titled.
-Because of Dr. Smith’s additional weight, the ship veered off course, was pelted by meteoroids.
+When he failed to exit the ship before it took off, Dr. Smith became “The Reluctant Stowaway,” as the first episode of Lost in Space is titled.
+Because of Dr. Smith’s additional weight, the ship veered off course and was pelted by meteoroids.
 Then the Robot began to carry out Dr. Smith’s destructive programming, causing the Jupiter 2 to get lost… in… space!

 Dr. Smith changes it up

 Dr. Smith was a catalyst for change in the series right from the get-go.
 The original unaired pilot for Lost in Space had no Dr. Smith and no Robot—the two were added to the first broadcast episode after CBS suggested that the Robinsons needed a foil.